michal-h21/make4ht/README.md

     Make:image("png$","dvipng -bg Transparent -T tight -o ${output}  -pp ${page} ${source}")

+`Make:image` takes two parameters, pattern to match image name and action.
+Action can be either string template with conversion command, or function which takes table with parameters as argument.

 There are three parameters:

   - output - output image file name